Warren faces mounting questions on another part of her personal story: Was she fired for being pregnant?

 In February she apologized to Cherokee Nation for taking a DNA test to prove her ancestry — a test that an analysis found suggested she was between 1/64th and 1/1,024th Native American.

+So far, other 2020 candidates have not taken aim at Warren for either controversy.
+On Tuesday, Colorado Sen. Michael Bennet, asked if Warren has an issue with trust, told Fox News that "we're all going to go through this X-ray of the soul" and that "the people who have been consistent and truthful about where they are, are going to stand up well."

-Fox News' Sam Dorman contributed to this report.
+Fox News' Paul Steinhauser and Sam Dorman contributed to this report.